 Publication Ethics and Publication Malpractice Statement Requirements

-The editorial board, institutional partners and the publisher of Oeconomia Copernicana implement the publication ethics and malpractice guidelines that are based on existing Elsevier policies.
+The editorial board, institutional partners and the publisher of Oeconomia Copernicana implement the publication ethics and malpractice guidelines that are based on existing Elsevier policies and the guidelines of the Committee on Publication Ethics (COPE).

 The journal offers access to the contents in the open access system on the principles of non-exclusive license Creative Commons (CC BY 4.0).